-Annual General Meeting of Coca-Cola European Partners plc (the "Company")
+Annual General Meeting of Coca-Cola European Partners plc (the "Company" or "CCEP")

-I am delighted to enclose the Notice of Meeting for CCEP's second Annual General Meeting ("AGM").
-The AGM is to be held at 22 Duchess Mews, London W1G 9DT on 31 May 2018 at 11.00am.
+I am delighted to enclose the Notice of Meeting for CCEP's fourth Annual General Meeting ("AGM" or the "Meeting").
+The AGM is to be held at Pemberton House, Bakers Road, Uxbridge UB8 1EZ, United Kingdom on 27 May 2020 at 4.30pm.

-The Notice sets out the resolutions to be proposed, together with the explanatory and guidance notes for Shareholders who wish to vote electronically or by post.
+The Notice sets out the resolutions proposed, together with explanatory and guidance notes for Shareholders who wish to vote electronically or by post.
 Proxy appointment forms are also enclosed.
-If you have requested a printed copy of CCEP's Annual Report and Accounts for the year ended 31 December 2017 (the "2017 Annual Report"), it has been included in this pack.
+If you have requested a printed copy of CCEP's Integrated Report and Accounts for the year ended 31 December 2019 (the "2019 Integrated Report"), it is included in this pack.

-If you asked to receive the 2017 Annual Report electronically, please accept this letter as notification that CCEP's 2017 Annual Report has now been published on our website: www.ccep.com.
+If you asked to receive the 2019 Integrated Report electronically, please accept this letter as notification that it has now been published on our website: www.cocacolaep.com.